dusk-network/dusk-protocol/consensus/protocol/messages.md

 [^1]: Note that the BLS signature definition already includes the hashing of the message being signed.
 However, we explicitly show it here to make it clear and show the actual hash function used in our protocol (Blake2B).

-[^2]: This value derives from the Rust reference implementation, where this field is represented by an `enum`.
-In particular, the $InvParam$ field size is given by: 1 "discriminant" byte, 32 bytes for the biggest possible value($Hash$), plus 7 bytes to align the field to 8 bytes.

 <!------------------------- LINKS ------------------------->
 <!-- https://github.com/dusk-network/dusk-protocol/tree/main/consensus/protocol/messages.md -->